rmac316/portfolio/README.md

 #### Commands Ran
 Scan 1
 ```
-nmap -A -T5 10.129.72.180
+nmap -A -T5 10.129.63.79
 ```
-- *a scan is being run on the IP address 10.129.72.180 with the -A switch, which performs OS detection, version detection of services, script scanning for vulnerabilities and traceroute all in one option.*
+- *a scan is being run on the IP address 10.129.63.79 with the -A switch, which performs OS detection, version detection of services, script scanning for vulnerabilities and traceroute all in one option.*

 - *the -T5 essentially speeds up the process by running the scan in parallel, but is more prone to errors.*

 Scan 2
 ```
-nmap -n -sV -Pn --script "*telnet* and safe" -p 23 10.129.72.180 | tee nmap.results_focused
+nmap -n -sV -Pn --script "*telnet* and safe" -p 23 10.129.63.79
 ```
-*a scan is being run on the IP address 10.129.72.180 with several switches:*
+*a scan is being run on the IP address 10.129.63.79 with several switches:*

 - *-n: tells nmap to skip DNS resolution, relying solely on the IP address provided in the command*